 I hope you can now see how important this tiny concept is for your development.
 Practice difficulty should be set slightly higher than what is required in play, it should gradually increase as your skill level increases.
 Finally, we can tweak practice difficulty to stress accuracy and/or consistency using the concepts discussed in this article.

 I’ve loved writing this, so I sure hope it has been helpful.
 As ever, come sign up for the Golf Insider weekly post if you would like more articles like this one.
-Also, check out the Golf Insider Performance Coaching service if you would like a practice plan designed for you to optimise your development.
+Also, check out Break X Golf – an app that builds you personalised practice plans based on how you play golf.

 Happy golfing – Will @ Golf Insider UK

 Sorry that this article was not useful for you.

 Would you mind helping me improve this article?

 Tell us how we can improve this post?